 In almost all disc galaxies, the stellar disc contribution can be scaled to explain all features of the observed CVCs out to $\sim 2$ disc scale lengths (e.g., \citealt{Kalnajs1983,Palunas2000}).
 This indicates that the total mass density and luminous mass density are closely connected (e.g., \citealt{Sancisi2004,Swaters2009}).

-There are several indications that the {\em shape} of the CVC, in addition to its overall amplitude, is connected to galaxy properties and possibly evolution. \cite{Rubin1985} pointed out that, within a same morphological type, spiral galaxies show a progression of central velocity gradients and maximum circular velocities with increasing absolute luminosities.
+There are several indications that the {\em shape} of the CVC, in addition to its overall amplitude, is connected to galaxy properties and possibly evolution. \cite{Rubin1985} pointed out that, within the same morphological type, spiral galaxies show a progression of central velocity gradients and maximum circular velocities with increasing absolute luminosities.
 The correlation between the light distribution and the inner rise of the CVCs is well known for spiral galaxies (e.g., \citealt{Kent1987, Corradi1990}). \cite{Swaters2009} have found that dwarf galaxies with a central concentration of light also have CVCs that rise more steeply in the centre than the CVCs of dwarf galaxies that do not have a central concentration of light.
 They observed a correlation between the light distribution and the inner CVC shape, as seen in both spiral and late-type dwarf galaxies, implying that galaxies with stronger central concentrations of light also have higher central mass densities.
-This correlation suggests that the luminous mass dominates the gravitational potential in the central regions, even in low surface brightness dwarf galaxies.
+This correlation suggests that the luminous mass dominates the gravitational potential in the central regions, even in low surface brightness (SB) dwarf galaxies.

-\cite{Avila-Reese2002} discuss the shapes and decomposition of CVCs of galaxies formed within growing cold dark matter halos.
-They find that CVC shape correlates mainly with the surface brightness (SB), the luminous mass fraction, and the bulge fraction of the galaxies.
-Further, the galaxy's surface brightness scales with the bulge-to-disc ratio, and a steeper slope of decline from a high peak in the CVC.
-Their high SB models can be maximal discs only when the halos have a shallow core.
-The low SB models possess sub-maximal discs containing dark matter (\citealt{Sackett1997}).
+\cite{Avila-Reese2002} discuss the shapes and decomposition of CVCs of galaxies formed within growing cold dark matter haloes.
+They find that CVC shape correlates mainly with the SB, the luminous mass fraction, and the bulge fraction of the galaxies.
+Further, the galaxy's SB scales with the bulge-to-disc (B/D) ratio, and a steeper slope of decline from a high peak in the CVC.
+Their high-SB models can be maximal discs only when the haloes have a shallow core.
+The low-SB models possess sub-maximal discs containing DM (\citealt{Sackett1997}).

-The shape and the amplitude of the CVCs reflect the mass distribution of both luminous and dark matter in galaxies (e.g., \citealt{Zasov1983}; \citealt{Corradi1990}; \citealt{Swaters2009}; \citealt{Martinsson2013}).
-The next step is to classify the CVCs by common properties and try to draw global conclusions for the internal structure of the galaxies, formation and evolution, through studying large datasets with diversity in morphological types.
+The shape and the amplitude of the CVCs reflect the mass distribution of both luminous matter and DM in galaxies (e.g., \citealt{Zasov1983}; \citealt{Corradi1990}; \citealt{Swaters2009}; \citealt{Martinsson2013}).
+The next step is to classify the CVCs by common properties and try to draw global conclusions for the internal structure of the galaxies, formation and evolution, through studying large data sets with diversity in morphological types.